 In the meantime, here are a few brief profiles of community-driven events in MICA's graduate community:

 - GradEx:A student run committee dedicated to exhibiting graduate student work in gallery spaces around campus

 - Salon: A monthly art party that showcases graduate student artwork, research and projects that also invites local artists and graduate alumni

 This category is very, very broad--but we also understand that it is very, very important to your eventual decision about where to attend graduate school.
-Because the needs of individual students are so varied and so important to the Graduate Office staff, we generally recommend contacting the Office of Graduate Admission so learn more about access to and availability of the equipment and tools that are most important to you.
+Because the needs of individual students are so varied and so important to the Graduate Office staff, we generally recommend contacting the Office of Graduate Admission to learn more about access to and availability of the equipment and tools that are most important to you.
 We can connect you with students, technical staff and faculty that will help you determine how, when and if you have access to the resources that are most important to your work.

 MICA graduate students enjoy broad access to resources all over campus, from the darkroom to ceramics to the printmaking facilities to fabrication shops.
 You will find that you have both graduate faculty and staff support for almost any resource you need to access.
 But it is important to note that graduate students bear significant individual responsibility when it comes to accessing resources outside your department or the graduate community in general.
 At graduate orientation in August, you'll have the opportunity to meet the faculty members that oversee the key resources on campus.
-Graduate students then need to establish and maintain the connections that will allow you access to those facilities.